Luton Town F.C.: Formation and election to the Southern League (1885–1890)

-Luton Town Football Club was formed on 11 April 1885.
-Before this there were many clubs in the town, the most prominent of which were Luton Wanderers and Luton Excelsior.
+Luton Town Football Club was founded on 11 April 1885.
+Prior to its formation, there were many other football clubs in the town, the most prominent of which were Luton Wanderers and Luton Excelsior.
 A Wanderers player, George Deacon, came up with the idea of a 'Town' club which would include all the best players in Luton.
-Wanderers secretary Herbert Spratley seized upon Deacon's idea and arranged a secret meeting on 13 January 1885 at the St Matthews school rooms in High Town.
+Wanderers secretary Herbert Spratley seized upon Deacon's idea and arranged a secret meeting on 13 January 1885 at St Matthew's School in High Town, near the railway station.
 The Wanderers committee resolved to rename the club Luton Town—which was not well received by the wider community.
 The local newspapers referred to the club as 'Luton Town (late Wanderers)'.
 When George Deacon and John Charles Lomax then arranged a public meeting with the purpose of forming a 'Luton Town Football Club', Spratley protested, saying there was already a Luton Town club; and the atmosphere was tense when the meeting convened in the town hall on 11 April 1885.
 The meeting, attended by most football lovers in the town, heard about Spratley's secret January meeting and voted down his objections.
-The motion to form a 'Luton Town Football Club', put forward by G H Small and seconded by E H Lomax, was carried.
+The motion to form a 'Luton Town Football Club', put forward by GH Small and seconded by EH Lomax, was carried.
 A club committee was elected by ballot and the team colours were agreed to be pink and dark blue shirts and caps.

-Initially based at Excelsior's Dallow Lane ground, Luton Town began making payments to certain individual players in 1890.
+Initially based at Excelsior's ground, Dallow Lane, Luton Town began making payments to certain individual players in 1890.
 The following year, Luton became the first club in southern England to be fully professional.
 The club was a founder member of the Southern Football League in the 1894–95 season and finished as runners-up in its first two seasons.
-It then left to help form the United League and came second in that league's inaugural season before joining the Football League (then based mostly in northern and central England) for 1897–98, concurrently moving to a new ground at Dunstable Road.
-The club continued to enter a team to the United League for two more seasons, and won the title in 1897–98.
-Poor attendance, high wages and the high travel and accommodation costs that resulted from Luton's distance from the northern heartlands of the Football League crippled the club financially, and made it too expensive to compete in that league.
+It then left to help form the United League and came second in that league's inaugural season before joining the Football League (then based mostly in northern and central England) for the 1897–98 season, concurrently moving to a new ground, Dunstable Road.
+The club continued to enter a team to the United League for two more seasons, winning the title in the1897–98 season.
+Poor attendance, high wages, in addition to the high travel and accommodation costs that resulted from Luton's distance from the northern heartlands of the Football League crippled the club financially; it became too expensive to compete in that league.
 A return to the Southern League was therefore arranged for the 1900–01 season.